 Do I need to carry my personal belongings?

-Trekking tours of 1 day and two days, we do not use porters.
-Therefore, you need to carry all your belongings in a small and comfortable backpack.
-If your bag is small, or you need assistance bringing your stuff, please let us know to help you.
+Trekking tours of 1 day and 2 days, we do not use porters, therefore, you need to carry all your belongings in a small and comfortable backpack.
+If your backpack is small, or you need assistance carrying your stuff, please let us know to help you.

 During the trek, you do not need to be concerned about where to store your luggage.
-If you cannot save it at your hotel, then TreXperience is happy to look after it for you.
-Just have your bags ready and identifiable on the morning of your trek, we will keep them safe and return them to you at the end of your TreXperience when we drop you off at your hotel.
+If you cannot store it at your hotel then TreXperience are happy to look after it for you.
+Just have your bags ready and clearly identifiable on the morning of your trek, we will keep them safe and return them to you at the end of your TreXperience when we drop you off at your hotel.

 Who gets a discount?

 If you have a valid university student card and under 25 or you are under the age of 17 at the time of your trek then you are entitled to a discount of $35.
 All you need to do is send us a photocopy of your card when making your booking.

 At TreXperience we have introduced the latest and finest Porta-potty toilets and hot showers on all our tours to maximize your trekking experience.

 Trexperience are proud of their highly talented chefs who never fail to cook up a delightful feast despite being in the middle of the Andean Mountains!
 All chefs specialize in Andean cuisine and are able to cater for all dietary requirements so please let us know in advance of your needs.
 All breakfasts, lunches, and dinners are provided each day (except lunch on the final day) and the food is both delicious and plentiful.We guarantee the biggest foodies among you won’t fail to be impressed.
 We will keep those energy levels high with snacks each day and we make sure you have a tea/coffee every morning to wake up and every afternoon to unwind.